-Where children leave the school or college ensure their child protection file is transferred to the new school or college as soon as possible.
+Where children leave the school or college (including for in-year transfers) ensure their child protection file is transferred to the new school or college as soon as possible.
 This should be transferred separately from the main pupil file, ensuring secure transit, and confirmation of receipt should be obtained.
 Receiving schools and colleges should ensure key staff such as designated safeguarding leads and SENCOs or the named person with oversight for SEN in colleges, are aware as required.